 The Asturmet Project - based in the Principality of Asturias, north-west Spain - consists of seven exploration permits which are currently held by Asturmet Recursos S.L., a wholly-owned subsidiary of LRH Resources Limited.
-One permit has been granted (St. Patrick), but the rest are currently under application.
+One permit has been granted (St. Patrick), and the rest are currently under application.
 All permits are considered prospective for cobalt-nickel-copper mineralization.

 The Leinster Property - located in the counties of Wicklow and Dublin, in the Republic of Ireland - is a lithium pegmatite project that consists of fifteen prospecting licence areas, covering approximately 477km².
-All the licences are currently owned by LRH Resources Limited, but will be acquired by Technology Minerals Ltd following its listing on the London Stock Exchange.
+All the licences are currently owned by LRH Resources Limited - a wholly-owned subsidiary of Technology Minerals Plc.

-internal combustion engine (ICE) in the past and fully embrace electric vehicles (EV), will see an enormous increase in demand for battery metals - metals which, ultimately, are scarce.
+The automotive sector’s attention is firmly set on electrification.
+A society that wishes to leave the internal combustion engine (ICE) in the past and fully embrace electric vehicles (EV), is seeing an enormous increase in demand for battery metals - metals which, ultimately, are scarce.

 The recycling of battery metals is therefore a necessary component of a viable electric future for vehicles and, with its leading technology, Recyclus will become an important player in the battery metals ecosystem.